 The last Surfshark VPN vs ExpressVPN round ends in a tie, as both VPNs work well in censored countries, including China, Turkey, Iran, Russia, the UAE, and others.
 You don’t need to manually adjust anything because both VPNs automatically enable their obfuscation to counteract censorship.

 Concluding this in-depth comparison, we can confidently say that ExpressVPN has outperformed Surfshark.
-This isn’t a knockout win but a solid one, given ExpressVPN’s superiority in the following categories:
+This isn’t a knockout win but a solid one.

-The providers played a draw in apps & compatibility and bypassing censorship.
-As a whole, ExpressVPN is a better choice if you don’t mind a higher price.
+The providers were a tie in apps and compatibility and bypassing censorship.
+As a whole, ExpressVPN is better if you don’t mind a higher price.
 If you do, Surfshark is a great money-saving alternative.
 If we were you, we’d consider quality first.
-Judging by our in-depth comparison, the former is a clear winner.
+Judging by our in-depth comparison, the former is a winner.